aDecoy/rust-workshop/docs/docs/module3/3_mutability.md

 // PRINTS: And can be edited
 ```

 With shadowing, you can declare a new variable with the same name as a previous variable.
-This is different from mutability - you're creating a completely new variable that just happens to have the same name.
+This is different from mutability - you're creating a completely new variable that happens to have the same name.
 This is particularly useful when you need to change the type of a variable, while keeping the same name.